soda480/threaded-order/README.md

 torun module.py::test_name
 ```

-If the selected function normally depends on other tasks, torun ignores those dependencies and runs it standalone.
-Seed any expected state through the module’s setup function.
+If the selected function normally depends on other tasks, `torun` ignores those dependencies and runs it standalone.
+Seed any expected state through the module’s `setup_state` function.

 ### Pass arbitrary key/value pairs to setup